TimVosch/Aqua/Theory/Research/MFM Design and research.md

 (SLA = sealed lead-acid battery, such as the AGM and gel types) (FLA = Flooded lead-acid battery, the normal ones)

-The AGM battery is currently the best option, because it hits the sweetspot between price, performance and maintanance.
-It is able to withstand temperatures between -20 and +40, it doesn't require maintanance if charged correctly, it can come in any shape or form, it can provide enough power to be able to keep the device turned on at all times.
-So the AGM battery is our favourite pick at the moment.
-However, we need to buy double the required storage capacity of a battery because lead-acid batteries have a maximum discharge of +/- 50%, so double the calculated capacity is needed.
-We chose not to investigate further in lithium-based batteries since they're not suitable for our purposes, due to insufficient power levels at certain temperatures(below 0 and above 35 degrees celcius).
-Other battery types exceed our price limit , so those have not been investigated further.
+The AGM battery is currently the best option from the lead-acid based batteries, because it hits the sweetspot between price, performance and maintanance.
+It is able to withstand temperatures between -20 and +50, it doesn't require maintanance if charged correctly, it can come in any shape or form, it can provide enough power to be able to keep the device turned on at all times.
+So the AGM battery is our favourite pick at the moment from these 3 types

+### Lithium-based batteries
+Lithium-based batteries have 2 things in common, they're lightweight and they have a very high power/weight ratio, meaning that they provide a lot of power.
+We are going to look at the 2 best options for our device, which are the lithium polymer battery and the lithium iron phosphate battery .
+#### Lithium polymer

+## Expected power usage